Pruning (artificial neural network): Edge (weight) pruning

-Most work on neural network pruning does not remove full neurons or layers.
-Instead, it focuses on removing the most insignificant weights, namely, setting their values to zero.
+Most work on neural network pruning does not remove full neurons or layers (structured pruning).
+Instead, it focuses on removing the most insignificant weights (unstructured pruning), namely, setting their values to zero.
 This can either be done globally by comparing weights from all layers in the network or locally by comparing weights in each layer separately.

 Different metrics can be used to measure the importance of each weight.
 Weight magnitude as well as combinations of weight and gradient information are commonly used metrics.

 Early work suggested also to change the values of non-pruned weights.

 When to prune the neural network?

 Pruning can be applied at three different stages: before training, during training, or after training.
 When pruning is performed during or after training, additional fine-tuning epochs are typically required.
 Each approach involves different trade-offs between accuracy and computational cost.